CloudLabsAI-Azure/Microsoft-Fabric-Models-to-Outcomes/Microsoft Fabric/Models to Outcomes/Instructions/Exercise 2.md

 2. In VS Code, Select **Workspace** for the Synapse extension and choose the appropriate **ws-<inject key="Deployment ID" enableCopy="false"/>** from the dropdown menu.

     ![](./images/29042025(60).png)

+1. When prompted with the **"Do you trust the authors of the files in this folder?"** message, check the box labeled **Trust the authors of all files in the parent folder**.
+Click the **"Yes, I trust the authors"** button to enable all features and exit restricted mode in Visual Studio Code.

 1. Explore the Fabric Artifacts in your local VS Code IDE by **expanding the artifact types**.

     ![](./images/29042025(61).png)